By Chris Cronin, ISO 27001 Auditor, Partner

 Just a quick note on the role risk analysis plays in managing liability and compliance.
 There is a lot of talk among cyber security professionals of using dollar-per-record calculators to think through the potential cost of a data breach.
 These are useful numbers to consider, but neither judges, nor regulators determine liability or compliance based on the dollar value of previous breaches.
 Regulators and judges talk about negligence and duty of care in terms of balance.
 Did a breached organization think through the harm that could come to others?
 Was the burden of their controls no greater than the harm that could come to others?
 Your risk assessments must ask questions of harm to others and burden to yourself.
 Otherwise, there is no way to manage risk well, or justify your decisions to authorities.

 So when you next need to know whether your security devices are “HIPAA compliant,” or conforming to some other regulation or standard, remember that there is no one way to verify that or check a box.
 Regulations are not that specific, and for good reason.
 Regulators are required to avoid specifying controls that may be too burdensome to some.
 So regulations instead require that you must show that you thought through foreseeable risks to others and to yourself as you configured those security devices, systems, and applications.

-HALOCK’s governance team is expert at establishing risk assessment criteria, and coaching organizations through managing security devices and processes using risk-based analysis.
-You can find out more about our process by viewing HALOCK’s “Best Guide to HIPAA Ever” and our presentation on the “Kaizen of Risk Management.”
-Still have questions?
+HALOCK’s governance team is expert at establishing HIPAA risk assessment criteria, and coaching organizations through managing security devices and processes using risk-based analysis.
+Still have questions on HIPAA compliance?
 Contact us – we’re here to help!